zakfarrow/dirvis/README.md

 ![DirVis colored output](examples/color_output_example.png)
 ## Roadmap
 - [ ] Specify directories to exclude from recursion
-- [x] Config file to change primary/accent colours
+- [x] Config file to change primary/accent colors
 - [ ] Add some information like file size and date created to output
 - [ ] Exclude printing things like 'node_modules' folders
 - [ ] Add a default depth or other output control to prevent huge prints when used without depth flag
-- [ ] Change spelling of 'colour' to 'color' (damn Americans...)
+- [ ] Change spelling of 'color' to 'color'
 - [ ] Clean up codebase because it's disgusting
 - [ ] Write some completion scripts for autocomplete functionality